Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 No one wants to navigate Excel if they don’t have to.
 Well, you don’t have to.

 Simply modify it to reflect your business, and you’re ready to bill any job in just a few minutes.
+You can consider it as a utility bill generator, too, because it’s the perfect template for Internet or utility bills.
+With a few minor tweaks, you can easily include whatever utilities you’re charging for.

 Electric bill invoice template transforms your business

 Amongst the several electrical business forms you present to your customer, an invoice is the one that ensures that you get paid.
+Document management is tough enough without having to draft a new invoice from scratch every time you bill someone.

 Image credit: Kindle Media via Pexels